The Post-industrial Company

-In Machine, Platform, Crowd McAfee and Brynjolfsson return to the classic question by Coates (pdf) on the nature of the firm.
-The question by Coates was “if markets are great, why are there companies?”
+In Machine, Platform, Crowd McAfee and Brynjolfsson return to the classic question by Coase (pdf) on the nature of the firm.
+The question by Coase was “if markets are great, why are there companies?”
 The authors elaborate by writing that “why, in other words, do we choose to conduct so much economic activity within these stable, hierarchical, often large and bureaucratic structures called companies, rather than just work as independent freelancers, coming together as needed and for only as long as necessary to complete a particular project, then going our own way afterwards.”

-The answer to this question by Coates was that markets do have higher costs than companies in many areas, such as in searching and discovering relevant prices, as well as in negotiating and making decisions and in making and enforcing contracts.
+The answer to this question by Coase was that markets do have higher costs than companies in many areas, such as in searching and discovering relevant prices, as well as in negotiating and making decisions and in making and enforcing contracts.